 The payoff function depends only on two components of the phase vector at the terminal instant.
 So, by means of the well-known change of variables which involves two rows of the fundamental Cauchy matrix, one can pass to the equivalent game.
 The phase vector of the equivalent game is two-dimensional.

 Three following slides describe shortly the idea of the backward computational procedure for constructing a collection of t-sections of a level set of the value function.
-Slide 15.

 This slide explains the scheme of the backward procedure.
-The algorithm starts with the payoff function level set (Lebesgue set) corresponding to a number c.
+The algorithm starts with a payoff function level set (Lebesgue set) corresponding to a number c.
 Then a collection of t-sections of the value function level set is constructed for a given time grid.
 This level set corresponds to the chosen number c.
 In general, this is the method of dynamical programming in application to differential games.
-Slide 16.

 For numerical procedure, some approximations are made.
 The dynamics of the equivalent games is changed by a piecewise-constant one.
 The constraints P and Q are substituted by convex polygons.
-The payoff function φ is approximated by a function which has convex polygonal level sets.
-Slide 17.
+The payoff function is approximated by a function which has convex polygonal level sets.

 The transformation from one section to the next one is provided by a specialized procedure.
 In its basis, it has an algorithm for constructing convex hull of a positively homogenious piecewise-linear function.
 The formula for computation of this function is shown in the slide.
-Here, Δ is the step of the time grid.
-Further, three example of differential games are presented.
-Some their level sets have narrow throats.
-It was not too easy to find these examples.
-But authors are sure that the presence of such throats is quite typical.
-Slide 18.
+Here, is the step of the time grid.